 Similar to platelets, plasma can be donated in single or multiple units.
 Plasma is a crucial component to healing; the more you can give, the greater the impact on a patient who needs it.

-A Plasma donation is the best donation for:
+A Plasma donation is the ideal donation for:

 AB positive and AB negative blood types.